Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

 In the following, we would like to argue that the coefficient of $(\partial_\mu \tau)^4$ must be negative definite\footnote{Our metric convention is opposite to that used in \cite{Komargodski:2011vj}, and we have a negative sign here.} from causality and unitarity so that the weak version of the $a$-theorem $a_{\mathrm{UV}} \ge a_{\mathrm{IR}}$ must hold for its consistency.
-A quick heuristic way to show this is the following argument: if we consider a particular non-trivial background $\varphi = c_\mu x^\mu$ for the dilaton effective action (\ref{ireffd}) with small $c_\mu/f$, then the propagation of the dilaton $\varphi$ around the background is superluminal unless $a_{\mathrm{UV}}-a_{\mathrm{IR}}\ge0$, suggesting the violation of causality \cite{Adams:2006sv}.
+A quick heuristic way to show the necessity of the requirement is the following argument: if we consider a particular non-trivial background $\varphi = c_\mu x^\mu$ for the dilaton effective action (\ref{ireffd}) with small $c_\mu/f$, then the propagation of the dilaton $\varphi$ around the background is superluminal unless $a_{\mathrm{UV}}-a_{\mathrm{IR}}\ge0$, suggesting the violation of causality \cite{Adams:2006sv}.

 A more rigorous argument can be made by using the dispersion relation \cite{Komargodski:2011vj}\cite{Komargodski:2011xv} (see also \cite{Luty:2012ww}).
-We study the forward scattering ($t=0$: see again appendix \ref{smatrix} for a brief review of the scattering theory) of the two-two dilaton scattering in the $s\to 0$ limit.
-The behavior of the forward scattering amplitude $A(s)=A(s,t=0)$ in the $s\to 0$ limit is governed by the IR effective action (\ref{ireffd}) and
+We study the forward scattering ($t=0$: see again \ref{smatrix} for a brief review of the scattering theory) of the two-two dilaton scattering in the $s\to 0$ limit.
+The behavior of the forward scattering amplitude $A_4(s)=A(s,t=0)$ in the $s\to 0$ limit is governed by the IR effective action (\ref{ireffd}) and

 where $\Delta_{\mathrm{IR}}>4$ is the lowest dimension of the irrelevant deformations at the IR fixed point.
 Note that relevant deformations are fine-tuned to be absent (otherwise it does not flow to the fixed point we are focusing on).